BJNSTNKVC/js-str-helper/README.md

 // Laravel 9.x
 ```

-The replace method also accepts a caseSensitive argument.
-By default, the replace method is case sensitive:
+The `replace` method also accepts a caseSensitive argument.
+By default, the replace method is case-sensitive:

 ```js
 Str.replace('framework', 'Laravel', 'Framework 10.x', false);